-In 2018 electric locomotives ran 86% of railway transportation, the number has increased by 2 percentage unit since 2008 (Finnish Railway Statistics 2018).
+In 2019 electric locomotives ran 86% of railway transportation, the number has increased by 2 percentage unit since 2008 (Finnish Railway Statistics 2019).
 Emissions from producing electricity used in electric trains are not included this category, but in category 1.A 1.
-In 2018 rail services accounted for 28% of all freight carryings in Finland, which is considerably higher than the average for EU countries.
-In 2018 the volume of freight transport in Finland totalled 40.2 million tonne-kilometers, which is 2.7% more than in 2017 (Statistical Yearbook of Finland, 2019).
+In 2019rail services accounted for 28% of all freight carryings in Finland, which is considerably higher than the average for EU countries.
+In 2019 the volume of freight transport in Finland totalled 33.4 million tonne-kilometers, which is 6% more than in 2018 (Statistical Yearbook of Finland, 2021).

 Most railway lines are nowadays electrified and transportation in minor railway lines operated by diesel locomotives has ceased.
 The recession and the rapid restructuring in Finland's forest industry significantly reduced freight carryings in 2008 and 2009.
-The recession still continued in 2014 and in 2015 there was a significant reduction in the transport volume compared to 2014 (Figure 3.10).
+The recession still continued in 2014 and in 2015 there was a significant reduction in the transport volume compared to 2014 and since then the trend has levelled off (Figure 3.10).

 Figure 3.10.
-Emissions from railway transportation
+Emissions from railroad transportation 1980-2019